thecodeflayer/alttp-tracker/FAQ.md

 #### Can I quickly navigate between the light world and dark world maps?

 Yes!
 You can double-tap the map to toggle between worlds at the same position and scale.

+#### How do I see what items are required for a location or dungeon access?

+"Long Pressing" on the map location or on the location list title will open a modal that shows the required items for the location.

 #### A location should/should not be accessible with the items I have!
 What gives?